aws/aws-cdk/packages/aws-cdk-docs/src/getting-started.rst

    `Atom TypeScript <https://atom.io/packages/atom-typescript>`_ plugin, to get auto-completion in your Typescript code.

-Replace the contents of the file *index.ts* with the following code to create a class that extends **Stack**, and include some construction logic.
+Replace the contents of the file *hello-cdk.ts* with the following code to create a class that extends **Stack**, and include some construction logic.

 .. code-block:: js